steshaw/steshaw.org/about/index.md

   <h1>About</h1>
 </header>

 Born English.
 Grew up Australian.
 Dual citizen.
-Enjoys living in beautiful Brisbane but do still feel the tug of Ol' Blighty — particularly Scotland.
+Enjoys living in beautiful Brisbane but does still feel the tug of Ol' Blighty — particularly Scotland.

 I'm an avid computer programmer, an industry veteran with 25 years experience using languages such as (in order of use): C, C++, Python, Java, Ruby, JavaScript, C#, Scala.